-19. Nuclear explosive safety study personnel shall demonstrate an expert level knowledge of DOE O 452.2C, Nuclear Explosive Safety, DOE O 452.1C, Nuclear Explosive and Weapon Surety Program, and associated DOE Manuals.
+19. Nuclear explosive safety study personnel must demonstrate an expert level knowledge of DOE O 452.2D, Nuclear Explosive Safety, DOE O 452.1D, Nuclear Explosive and Weapon Surety Program, and associated DOE Manuals.

 - a.
-Discuss the purpose and scope of the listed Orders.

-- b.
-Discuss this position's role and responsibilities regarding implementation of and compliance with the listed Orders.
+Discuss the purpose and scope of the listed Orders. - b.
+Discuss this position's role and responsibilities regarding implementation of, and compliance with the listed Orders.

 - c.
 Discuss the following terms and requirements:

 - Nuclear explosive

 - NEA

 - NEO

 - NES

 - Nuclear weapon

 - Human Reliability Program (HRP)

 - Surety

-- Use control - Change control - Nuclear Explosive-Like Assembly (NELA) standards - Exemption requirements - d.
-Discuss the purpose of the two-person concept and requirements as specified in DOE O 452.2C. - e.
-Discuss the general NES rules established for all DOE NEOs. - f.
-Discuss the attributes, objectives, and interrelationships of the five DOE nuclear explosive surety standards. - g.
-Discuss in detail the three NES standards that all NEOs must meet as stated in DOE O 452.2C. - h.
-Discuss the requirements for operations involving nuclear explosives that are not known to be one-point safe. - 20.
-Nuclear explosive safety study personnel shall demonstrate an expert level knowledge of DOE-STD-3015-2004, Nuclear Explosive Safety Evaluation Process.
+- Use control

+- Change control

+- Nuclear Explosive-Like Assembly (NELA) standards

+- Exemption requirements

+- d.
+Discuss the purpose of the two-person concept and requirements as specified in DOE O 452.2D and DOE M 452.2-1A, Nuclear Explosive Safety Manual.

+- e.
+Discuss the general NES rules established for all DOE NEOs.

+- f.
+Discuss the attributes, objectives, and interrelationships of the six DOE Nuclear Explosive Surety standards.

+- g.
+Discuss in detail the two NES standards that all NEOs must meet as stated in DOE O 452.1D.

+- h.
+Discuss the requirements for operations involving nuclear explosives that are not known to be one-point safe.

+- 20. Nuclear explosive safety study personnel must demonstrate an expert level knowledge of DOE M 452.2-2, Nuclear Explosive Safety Evaluation Processes.

 - a.
-Discuss the purpose and scope of DOE-STD-3015-2004, Nuclear Explosive Safety Evaluation Process. - b.
+Discuss the purpose and scope of DOE M 452.2-2 Nuclear Explosive Safety Evaluation Processes. - b.
 Discuss this position's role and responsibilities regarding compliance with this standard. - c.
 Discuss the NESS, Operational Safety Review (OSR), and Nuclear Explosive Safety Change Evaluation (NCE) processes including group composition, meetings, documentation preparation, conduct, reporting, and approval. - d.
-Discuss the requirements for NESSG membership, including training, certification, and independence. - 21.
-Nuclear explosive safety study personnel shall demonstrate an expert level knowledge of the NESS, OSR and NCE processes.
+Discuss the requirements for NESSG membership, including training, certification, and independence.

+21. Nuclear explosive safety study personnel must demonstrate an expert level knowledge of the NESS, OSR and NCE processes.

 - a.
-Describe the composition requirements for an NESSG. - Describe the scope of the NESSG responsibilities. - c.
-Explain the functions of an NESS, an OSR, and an NCE.
+Describe the composition requirements for an NESSG. - b.
+Describe the scope of the NESSG responsibilities. - c.
+Explain the functions of an NESS, an OSR, and an NCE. - d.

-- d.
 Discuss the requirements for preparing for and conducting an NESS or an OSR. - e.
 Provide examples of situations that would require an NESS and an OSR. - f.
-Explain the relationship between a master study and an operation-specific study. - 22.
-Nuclear explosive safety study personnel shall demonstrate an expert level knowledge of the NELA requirements.
+Explain the relationship between master studies and operation-specific studies. - 22.
+Nuclear explosive safety study personnel must demonstrate an expert level knowledge of the NELA requirements.

 - a.
-Discuss the difference between a nuclear explosive and a NELA. - Discuss specific NELA standards and requirements. - 23.
-Nuclear explosive safety study personnel shall demonstrate an expert level knowledge of the NES rules.
+Discuss the difference between a nuclear explosive and a NELA. - b.
+Discuss specific NELA standards and requirements. - 23.
+Nuclear explosive safety study personnel must demonstrate an expert level knowledge of the NES rules.

 - a.
 Discuss the different types of NES rules and provide examples of each. - 24.
-Nuclear explosive safety study personnel shall demonstrate an expert level knowledge of Chapter 11.7 of the Development and Production Manual, Nuclear Explosive Operations Change Control Process and the Office of Secure Transportation (OST) Change Control Process.
+Nuclear explosive safety study personnel must demonstrate an expert level knowledge of DOE M 452.2-2 Chapter VI, Nuclear Explosive Safety Change Control Processes.

 - a.
-State the purpose and applicability of chapter 11.7. - b.
-Discuss the change control process and why this is important to NEOs. - Discuss the actions required by each entity in the change control process. - d.
-Discuss the guidance on the NES change evaluation process. - e.
-Discuss the criteria for contractor approved (trivial) NES changes. - f.
-Discuss the criteria for DOE/NNSA approval not requiring a NESS. - g.
-Discuss the OST Change Control Process. - 25.
-Nuclear explosive safety study personnel shall demonstrate a working level knowledge of nuclear safety requirements for the safety of NEOs at the Nevada Test Site.
+State the purpose and applicability of chapter VI. - Discuss the change control process and why this is important to NEOs. - c.
+Discuss the actions required by each entity in the change control process. - d.
+Discuss the three levels of the NES change evaluation process and how each level is chosen.

+- e.
+Discuss the criteria for contractor NES change evaluations (CNCEs). - f.
+Discuss when a NESS would be used for NES Change Evaluation and how such a NESS differs from other NESSs. - g.
+Discuss the OST change control process. - 25.
+Nuclear explosive safety study personnel must demonstrate a working level knowledge of nuclear safety requirements for the safety of NEOs at the Nevada Test Site.